 Applying for Board Service

-If you would like more information or have any questions in the application process, please feel free to contact Director of Governance and Compliance, Alyson Murphy, at email@example.com or (616) 331-3656.
+If you have any questions, please contact the Director of Governance and Compliance, Alyson Murphy, at firstname.lastname@example.org or (616) 331-2240.